-The program is a two-step process.
-First the site must apply each year for approval.
+Healthcare sites apply annually to participate in the program.
 The eligible site list is posted in January when the provider application cycle opens.
-The second step is for the provider to apply and compete for an award.
+The provider may apply and compete for an award at that time.

-The 2014-15 Application Cycle is awarding providers up to $35,000 per year for a minimum two-year ($70,000) full time service obligation.
+The 2014-15 application cycle awarded providers up to $35,000 per year for a minimum two-year ($70,000), full time service obligation.
 Each additional one-year extension request amount is based on funds available.

 Eligible professions include: